List of Home and Away characters introduced in 1990: Karen Dean

-Karen and Blake arrive in town looking for Ailsa Stewart (Judy Nunn), their mother Margot's former cellmate.
-They want to stay with her after they fall out with their uncle Alec (Norm Galton).
-Ailsa's husband Alf (Ray Meagher) is resistant at first but she talks him around.
+Karen and Blake arrive in town looking for Ailsa Stewart (Nunn), their mother Margot's former cellmate.
+They want to stay with her after they fall out with their uncle Alec Dean (Norm Galton).
+Ailsa's husband Alf (Meagher) is resistant at first but she talks him around.
 Karen and Blake get into many scrapes when they befriend Sophie Simpson (Rebekah Elmaloglou).
 Karen takes an interest in Steven Matheson (Adam Willits) after learning his girlfriend, Viv Newton (Mouche Phillips) has sent him a letter ending their relationship.
 Karen tries various methods to get time alone with Steven but they backfire, so she sends him an anonymous love letter.
 Steven assumes Sophie wrote the letter but she sets him straight.
 Ailsa discovers Karen's feelings for Steven after she denies it.
 The truth is revealed and Steven tells Karen he is flattered but it cannot work as he is several years older than her.
 Karen begins to feel left out when Blake and Sophie begin dating.

 Karen and Blake soon find themselves the target of new deputy principal Alan Stone's (Philip Hinton) rage when he exceeds his authority by reinstating caning.
 Stone is eventually transferred elsewhere.
 Karen falls for Haydn Ross (Andrew Hill) when he transfers to Summer Bay High but is crushed when it becomes clear he is attracted to Sophie.
 This puts strain on their friendship but Karen and Sophie convince Blake and Haydn to become friends.
 When a tree planted by Alf's grandfather, Angus is under threat, Karen takes part in a protest and chains herself to the tree.
 When Maurice "Revhead" Gibson (Gavin Harrison) returns to Summer Bay, Karen is attracted to him.
 Alf is quick to warn her about Revhead as he is a criminal and tried to sexually assault his daughter Roo Stewart (Justine Clarke) two years previously.
 Karen refuses to listen and continues dating Revhead, who drags her into crime, including a robbery on Alf's store.
 Revhead tells Karen to join him on the run and tells her to steal Blake and Haydn's Morris Minor.
 That night Adam Cameron (Mat Stevenson) tries to talk sense into Karen to get her to return by jumping into the car but they crash into David Croft (Guy Pearce).
 Adam escapes with minor injuries and David is killed instantly.
 After initially blaming Adam, Karen then confesses and is arrested and imprisoned for two years.